 Ma Katyayani’s Battle with Mahishasura

-Divine mother manifested on the earth as the daughter of Sage Katyayan; therefore the name, Katyayani.
+Divine mother manifested on the earth as the daughter of Sage Katyayan; therefore, the name Katyayani.

 The young and charming Devi Katyayani was once sitting on the Vindhyachal mountains when Mahishasura's servants saw her; they asked her to marry their king.
 In her sweet voice, she said she would only marry someone who could defeat her in a battle.
 They hurried to inform Mahishasura about the arrival of an exceptionally beautiful woman.
 A lustful desire to possess her gripped Mahishasura’s heart.